simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

 *Problem*: You want to work with a realistic model of a human contact network.
 What is the appropriate topology?

-*Solution*: This is an active area of research, but a common answer is the appeoach given by :ref:`Newman <New02>` which is to use a powerlaw network with exponential cut-off.
+*Solution*: This is an active area of research, but a common answer is the approach given by :ref:`Newman <New02>` which is to use a powerlaw network with exponential cut-off.

-A powerlaw network has a degree distibution given by
+A powerlaw network with exponent :math:`\alpha` has a degree distibution given by

 .. math::

     p_k = C \, k^{-\alpha}

-where :math:`C` is a normalising constant given by
+where :math:`p_k` is the probability of encountering a node of degree :math:`k` and :math:`C` is a normalising constant given by

 .. math::